-(MUSIC) Hi.
-I'm Adam Crespi.
-And welcome to Animating for Unity 3D in 3ds Max.
-In this course, we'll look at moving animations from 3ds Max into Unity.
-We'll explore the three different rig systems, Standard Bones, Character Studio and CAD Objects.
+- [Voiceover] Hi I'm Adam Crespi, and welcome to Animating for Unity 3D in 3ds Max.
+In this course we'll look at moving animations from 3ds Max into Unity.
+We'll explore the three different rig systems: standard bones, Character Studio, and CAT objects.
 And we'll get them all into Unity reliably.
 Along the way we'll look at what animations go in and what don't.
-We'll introduce Mecanim, and we'll provide ways to verify the animation.
+We'll introduce Macanim.
+And we'll provide ways to verify the animation.

 To make sure it all came across, and to split it into clips that we can call in states in Mecanim.
 Now let's get started with Animating for Unity 3D in 3ds Max.

 Materials and Lighting in Unity63,656 Views